-- Ease of inspection : no need to climb structures or to use sophisticated instrumentation. - Enhanced workers' safety in live line operations. - Very low cost of inspection for the entire service life of the line.

-- Damaged shell - Residual mechanical strength: 80% of the mechanical rating guaranteed over prolonged periods of time even in very harsh conditions - Residual electrical strength: Avoiding internal puncture and forcing overvoltage induced discharges externally - No risk of separation or line drops. - No urgency in replacing a unit with broken shell. - Long-term savings in maintenance operations.
+- Ease of inspection: no need to climb structures or to use sophisticated instrumentation. - Enhanced workers' safety in live line operations. - Very low cost of inspection for the entire service life of the line. - No risk of separation or line drops. - No urgency in replacing a unit with broken shell. - Long-term savings in maintenance operations.